 #1 Starting out and general consultation buttons

-After gaining consent from the patient for the use of voice to text technology ****link here****that listens to the conversation, press the ‘start listening’ button.
+After gaining consent from the patient for the use of voice to text technology but can this link directly to the consent tab which is the second from top please) that listens to the conversation, press the ‘start listening’ button (circled in red).
 Record the verbal consent in your notes.
-You will see the tab name (here 08:01PM) change to the colour red.
+You will see the tab name (here John Doe – circled in green) change to the colour red.
 This means the tab is actively listening.
 You can also change the tab name at any time by right clicking on it.

-If the correct microphone is being used, you will see the words transcribed number increase and you will see the green bar below (circled in black) the start listening button fluctuate with every word.
+If the correct microphone is being used, you will see the words transcribed (circled in blue) number increase.
 If this is not happening your microphone is not working and the application will not work.

 #2

-You will also notice at this point during a conversation that all ‘based on consultation’ and ‘based on dictation’ buttons are greyed out.
+You will also notice at this point during a conversation that all ‘ Actions to be taken after consultation ’ buttons (circled in blue) are greyed out.
 This is because they rely on the finished transcription to perform.

 You can however press ‘stop listening/ start listening’ as many times as you like during a consult.
 You may wish to do this (for example) to write a ‘smart letter’ midway through the consultation.
 You do not need to wait for the letter to finish, as soon as you press the ‘smart letter’ (after filling in specialty and subject), you can then press ‘start listening’ again and continue with the consult.